fransImanuel/test-kreditplus/README.md

 -- Input Validation: Input Validation already managed by Gin Struct tag validation.

--- Authentication: I add JWT Middleware for every endpoint
+-- Authentication: JWT is sufficent in this case ( added JWT Middleware for every end point )